RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

   /* The constant 0.0 is easy under VSX.  */
   if (TARGET_VSX && op == CONST0_RTX (mode))
     return 1;

+  /* If we have the ISA 3.1 XXSPLTIDP instruction, see if the constant can
+     be loaded with that instruction.  */ if (xxspltidp_operand (op, mode))
+    return 1;

   /* Otherwise consider floating point constants hard, so that the